BenEelen/powplatform/README.md

   <summary>⚙️ Other</summary>
   <br>

+  1. Run `yarn && yarn build`
-  Configure your local development setup to set the `public/` directory as the webroot.
+  1. Configure your local development setup to set the `public/` directory as the webroot.

 </details>